• Skip to main content

 What Does Lemongrass Taste Like?

-We want to make sure we help you find the best lemongrass substitute for what you’re making.
+I want to make sure I help you find the best lemongrass substitute for what you’re making.
 So let’s talk real quick about what lemongrass tastes like.

 Lemongrass is super common in Asian cuisine–especially in stir-fries and soup recipes.
 If you plan on making lots of Thai or Vietnamese food or stir fries, you should go ahead and stock up on lemongrass paste.